 - Exploiting the Potential for Services Offshoring: Evidence from German Firms, IAW Discussion Paper No. 108, Oktober 2014.

-- European Economic Integration, lecture (E321, summer 2014, 2015, and 2016)
+- European Economic Integration (E321, summer 2014, 2015, 2016, and 2017):

-- Bachelor Thesis Seminar on International Trade and Economic Integration (E322, summer 2015 and 2016)
+- Bachelor Thesis Seminar on International Trade and Economic Integration (E322, summer 2015, 2016, and 2017): Undergraduate-level seminar

 - Advanced Microeconomics (E424, winter 2014, 2015, 2016, and 2017): Graduate-level exercise class